-Refillable Water Bottles
+50. Reusable Water Bottles

 Snacks are definitely a road trip essential!
 We like to pack a variety of healthy snacks and some treats to keep the mood up on a long drive.
 The goal is to minimize possible mess in the back seat as well.
 Though the odd crushed goldfish is inevitable.
 Apple sauce pouches, crackers, pretzels, trail mix, and those cups of little mini cookies make our list.

 A no-mess picnic blanket is a great way to take a rest stop anywhere.
 Plus picnics are fun!
 We keep our zip-close, easy-to-carry picnic blanket in the back of the car all the time.
 We have this blanket, it has lasted us years!

 It has a thicker bottom that doesn’t let moisture through easily, so you can put it on damp grass without worrying about it, and it also doubles as a warm blanket as needed.

 53. Coolers with Ice Packs

 You may also want a larger cooler for the trunk- it’s great for cold drinks, but essential for milk, yogurt, and any other breakfast supplies you decide to bring along.

 Buy Now: 70 qt Road Trip Cooler

 54. Snack Containers